 In addition to being one of the best hotels in Toronto, the Fairmont Royal York is one of the city’s top architectural landmarks.
 Standing 28 floors tall, this châteauesque masterpiece was the tallest building in the British Empire between 1929 and 1931, and it remains one of Canada’s grand railway hotels, staring across Front Street West at Union Station.
 The rooms and suites feature old-world marble bathrooms and maple finishes.

-More than a century before a rapper by the same name became Toronto’s most famous citizen, The Drake was one of the city’s oldest hotels.
-In 2004, the building was reinvented as one of The Six’s coolest boutique hotels, bulging with vintage furniture, glowing murals and live performances on the heated rooftop patio and in the underground music venue.
+More than a century before a rapper by the same name became Toronto’s most famous citizen, the Drake was one of the city’s oldest hotels.
+In 2004, the building was reinvented as a cool boutique hotels, bulging with vintage furniture, glowing murals and live performances on the heated rooftop patio and in the underground music venue.
 The 19 personality-packed rooms are decked out in eclectic, kitschy-chic decor that perfectly suits the vintage clothes stores and quirky boutiques that neighbor the hotel on Queen Street West.